followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/1 Configuration/hideEvent/delay.md

 ===========================================================================

 <!--shortDescription-->
-The time span after which the popover is hidden.
+The delay in milliseconds after which the widget is hidden.
 <!--/shortDescription-->

 <!--fullDescription-->